Datavault-UK/automate-dv-docs/docs/macros.md

         SELECT * FROM bridge
         ```

-#### As-Of Dates Table Structures
+#### As Of Dates Table Structures

-An As-of Dates table contains a single column of dates used to construct the history in the bridge table.
-A typical structure will
+An As of Dates table contains a single column of dates used to construct the history in the Bridge table.
-contain a date range and date intervals appropriate to the data mart or reporting requirement(s).

 !!!
 Warning

     At the current release of dbtvault there is no functionality that auto generates this table for you, so you will
     have to supply this yourself.
+For further information, please check the tutorial [page](tutorial/tut_as_of_date.md).

-Another caveat is that even though the As-of Dates table can take any name, you need to make sure
+    Another caveat is that even though the As of Dates table can take any name, you need to make sure it's defined
-    it's defined accordingly in the `as_of_dates_table` metadata parameter (see the [metadata section](metadata.md#bridge-tables) for Bridges).
+    accordingly in the `as_of_dates_table` metadata parameter (see the [metadata section](metadata.md#bridge-tables)
-    The column name in the As-of Dates table is currently defaulted to 'AS_OF_DATE' and it cannot be changed.
+    for Bridges).
+The column name in the As of Dates table is currently defaulted to 'AS_OF_DATE' and it cannot be changed.

 ___